Praczet/yaml-tags.nvim/README.md

 - [ ] Tag under the cursor - should check if the cursor is in the YAML front-matter in `tags:` section
 - [ ] Some more tests
+- [ ] Few features:
+  - [ ] add tag based on the word under the cursor
+  - [ ] add tag from selected text